Affiliate links on Android Authority may earn us a commission. Learn more.

-The first smartphone that carried Google’s Nexus branding, the Nexus One, launched with Android 2.1 out of the box earlier in 2010, but quickly received an over-the-air update to Froyo later that year.
+The first smartphone in Android history to carry Google’s Nexus branding — the Nexus One — launched with Android 2.1 out of the box earlier in 2010, but quickly received an over-the-air update to Froyo later that year.
 This marked a new approach for Google, with the company working closer than ever before with hardware manufacturer HTC to showcase pure Android.

 Android 2.3 Gingerbread

+Android 2.3 Gingerbread was launched in September 2010.
 The OS received a user interface refresh under Gingerbread.
-It added support for using near field communication (NFC) functions for smartphones that had the required hardware.
-The first phone to add both Gingerbread and NFC hardware was the Nexus S, which was co-developed by Google and Samsung.
-Gingerbread also laid the groundwork for the selfie, by adding in support for multiple cameras and video chat support within Google Talk.
+It added support for using near field communication (NFC) functions for smartphones with the required hardware.
+The first phone to sport both Gingerbread and NFC hardware was the Nexus S, co-developed by Google and Samsung.
+Gingerbread also laid the groundwork for the selfie by adding support for multiple cameras and video chat support within Google Talk.

 Android 3.0 Honeycomb

-The idea was that Honeycomb would offer specific features that could not be handled by the smaller displays found on smartphones at the time.
+The idea was that Honeycomb would offer features that could not be handled by the smaller displays found on smartphones at the time.
 It was also a response by Google and its third-party partners to the 2010 release of Apple’s iPad.
 Even though Honeycomb was available, some tablets were still released with the smartphone-based Android 2.x versions.
-In the end, Honeycomb ended up being a version of Android that was not really needed, as Google decided to integrate most of its features in its next major 4.0 version, Ice Cream Sandwich.
+In the end, Honeycomb ended up being a version of Android that did not see wide adoption.
+Google decided to integrate most of its features in its next major 4.0 version, Ice Cream Sandwich.
+It’s a bit of an outlier in Android history.

 Android 4.0 Ice Cream Sandwich

-Released in Oct.
-2011, the Ice Cream Sandwich version of Android brought a number of new features for users.
-It combined many of the features of the tablet-only Honeycomb version with the smartphone-oriented Gingerbread.
+Released in October 2011, Android’s Ice Cream Sandwich version brought several new features.
+It combined many of the options of the tablet-only Honeycomb version with the smartphone-oriented Gingerbread.
 It also included a “favorites tray” on the home screen, along with the first support for unlocking a phone by using its camera to take a picture of its owner’s face.
-That kind of biometric sign-in support has evolved and improved considerably since then.
+That kind of biometric sign-in support has evolved and improved considerably since.

 Other notable changes with ICS included support for all on-screen buttons, swipe gestures to dismiss notifications and browser tabs, and the ability to monitor your data usage over mobile and Wi-Fi.